query_builder#

 4 4 1

 • f (Callable[[Row], Row]) – The function to be applied to each row.
 The function’s input is a dictionary matching each column name to its value for that row.
-This function should return a dictionary, which should always have the same keys regardless of input, and the values in that dictionary should match the column type specified in new_column_types.
+This function should return a dictionary, which should always have the same keys regardless of input, and the values in that dictionary should match the column types specified in new_column_types.
 The function should not have any side effects (in particular, f cannot raise exceptions).

 • new_column_types (Mapping[str, Union[tmlt.analytics._schema.ColumnDescriptor, tmlt.analytics._schema.ColumnType]]) – Mapping from column names to types, for new columns produced by f.
 Using ColumnDescriptor is preferred.